interlay/interbtc-clients/testdata-gen/README.md

-    set-exchange-rate    Set the DOT to BTC exchange rate set-issue-period     Set the period after which issue requests expire. set-redeem-period    Set the period after which redeem requests expire.
+    set-exchange-rate    Set the DOT to BTC exchange rate set-issue-period     Set the period after which issue requests expire. set-redeem-period    Set the period after which redeem requests expire. set-replace-period    Set the period after which replace requests expire.
 ```